 3. Ensure Popular Products Are Easy To Reach

-You can identify your best-selling products by tracking your orders or by performing an ABC analysis, the method which segments your products into the three A, B, and C categories of your warehouse inventory.
+You can identify your best-selling products by tracking your orders or by performing an ABC analysis.

-After distinguishing which items are popular, such as your Category A products, move your high-volume stock closer to the shipping and packing areas in your warehouse.
+After distinguishing which items are most popular — your category A products — move your fast-moving stock closer to the shipping and packing areas in your warehouse for easy access.

-Our Modula Vertical Lift Modules (VLMs) and Horizontal Carousels offer automated solutions that allow for a large inventory of goods to be quickly accessible while being stored in a safe and secure environment.
+Modula’s Vertical Lift Modules (VLM) and Horizontal Carousels (HC) are automated solutions that allow a large inventory of goods to be quickly accessible while being stored in a safe and secure environment.

-With the power of automation and a touch of the user-friendly Copilot or barcode scan, your products will be automatically delivered to your operators.
+With a simple touch of the user-friendly Copilot or a barcode scan, products are automatically delivered to your operators.

 4. Organize Your Floor Plan